 If you can cook a meal for a group of people, you can do this.
-You weren’t born knowing how to cook or drive or write.
+You weren’t born knowing how to cook or drive or walk.
 You learnt, practiced, got better and now you don’t even think about it.
 Like everything, photography is a process.

 Let’s take the simplest cooking task – heating up a frozen pizza.
 Even for this simple cooking task, you have to make a series of decisions to get to a particular end result – a well cooked pizza.
 You have to think about:

-- how many people are there?
+- How many people are there?

-- when do we need to eat?
+- When do we need to eat?

-- how long is it going to take to heat the pizza?
+- How long is it going to take to heat the pizza?

-- what temperature must I set the oven at?
+- What temperature must I set the oven at?

-- how long will it need to be in the oven?
+- How long will it need to be in the oven?

-- how am I going to serve it?
+- How am I going to serve it?

 What does cooking have to do with photography?